 - 3. In the Tabs edit box, enter the desired position. - 4.
-If desired, select another Alignment and another Tab leader for the tab stop (see the next pages). - 5.
-Don't forget: Click on the Set button. - 6.
-Set up any additional tab stops you need in the same way before you exit the dialog box with OK.
+If desired, select another Alignment and another Tab leader for the tab stop (see below). - 5.
+Don't forget: Click on the Set button.

+6. Set up any additional tab stops you need in the same way before you exit the dialog box with OK.